 Anyway, back to the game, and… boss battles!
 These have long since become a genre stable, though in this case, I could certainly have done without them.
 Not so much because they were overly difficult, but fighting them simply wasn’t exciting.
 At all.
 Their weak spots were blatantly obvious, and each attack could be seen coming from a mile away.
 Old-school by design or not, I kinda expected more, following the interesting levels leading up to each.

 Alongside story mode, which is the only one initially available, there’s ‘challenge’, which tasks you with completing various objectives on a time limit, and ‘arcade, where your skills will truly be put to the test.
 Here, you’re literally racing against the clock through 20 levels, trying to achieve as high a score as possible, to then be granted a rating of up to three stars.
 It’s not much, especially given the rather brief ‘main course’, but it’s fun while it lasts, and isn’t that what’s important?

-In spite of aforementioned issues, Oozi: Earth Adventure is still a lovely platformer, with its bright and colorful visuals, strange plot and quirky protagonist.
+In spite of the aforementioned issues, Oozi: Earth Adventure is still a lovely platformer, with its bright and colourful visuals, strange plot and quirky protagonist.
 I’d say only two things really hold it back: a lack of variety and short length, neither of which are deal breakers.
 More like, annoyances which can be overlooked in light of an otherwise entertaining experience.